Financial essentials

 An example of a diversified portfolio.

 In this hypothetical scenario, a retirement plan participant has a moderate tolerance for investment risk.
-The participant decides to allocate their assets for both growth and security.
+The participant decides to allocate their assets for both growth and income.

 Target growth from domestic companies.